jhpyle/docassemble/_docs/functions.md

 You can programmatically set the list of sections using `nav.set_sections()`.
-It takes one argument, the [Python list] containing the sections defintion, in the same style as a sections definition using the [`sections`] initial block.
+It takes one argument, the [Python list] containing the sections defintion.
+The list should have the same structure as a sections definition using the [`sections`] initial block (except it should be a [Python] data structure rather than [YAML] text).
 This method takes an optional keyword argument `language` that you can specify if you want to define the section names for a language other than the current language.

+{% include side-by-side.html demo="sections-keywords-set-sections" %}

 ## <a name="DANav.show_sections"></a>nav.show_sections()